 On August 21, 2024, celebrated actor John Amos, renowned for his pivotal roles in television and film, died at the age of 84.

-Amos was insistent that the show address real-world issues, which led to creative disagreements with the writers and his subsequent departure in 1976.
+Amos was insistent that the show addressed real-world issues, which led to creative disagreements with the writers and his subsequent departure in 1976.
 He often shared in interviews that he would not have been able to continue on the show if it didn’t authentically represent reality, a testament to his commitment to truthful representation which became a vital part of his legacy.

 In 1977, he landed his most significant role as the adult Kunta Kinte in the critically acclaimed miniseries “Roots.”
 The finale was viewed by over 130 million people, making it one of the most-watched television events in history.
 Reflecting on the success of “Roots,” Amos once remarked, “You don’t anticipate that kind of success because that’s dreaming and that’s one thing actors can’t afford to do.
 We’ve got to deal in reality.”